dvlpr-anas/node-boilerplate/README.md

 npm i
 ```
 ### Step 3: Import Database
-- Import the provided qp-assessment.sql file into your local MySQL database.
+- Import the provided	**qp-assessment.sql** file at root into your local MySQL database.
-- Make sure to create a database named qp-assessment before importing the SQL file.
+- Make sure to create a database named **qp-assessment** before importing the SQL file.

 ### Step 4: Run the Project
 ```bash